zamazan4ik/awesome-pgo/article/article.md

 ### Stolyarov

 In the Russian-speaking Internet segment, there is a man-meme-"engineer" - Aleksei Stolyarov (his [webpage](http://stolyarov.info/).
 Recently Aleksei published his own C++ CMS - [Thalassa](https://github.com/a-croco-stolyarov/thalassa).
-What can be a better aim for PGO than a CMS from such a legend!
+What can be a better aim for PGO than a CMS from such a legend!?
 So I decided to [propose](https://github.com/a-croco-stolyarov/thalassa/issues/1) evaluating PGO on Thalassa.
 And as I expected, [got](https://github.com/a-croco-stolyarov/thalassa/issues/1#issuecomment-1721060548) a wonderful answer!
-Unfortunately, the user is already deleted on GitHub (that wasn't me!), and the Wayback machine don't have a copy for that page, so I do not remember the exact quote.
+Unfortunately, the user is already deleted on GitHub (that wasn't me!), and the Wayback machine doesn't have a copy for that page, so I do not remember the exact quote.
 It was something like "Real programmers don't need this shit" + "Close, won't fix" - so arrogant!
-Well, maybe in the ideal world ideal software engineers don't need optimization help from a compiler.
-However, I afraid that such a fairy dream is available only for Aleksei...
+Well, maybe in the ideal world, ideal software engineers don't need optimization help from a compiler.
+However, I am afraid that such a fairy dream is available only for Aleksei...

 Besides jokes, don't be like Aleksey regarding PGO.
 PGO allows you to spend less time with manual program optimization.
 So even if you are a super-duper **real** programmer - do not hesitate to use PGO!